Michael Thorpe, Executive Director

 Jenny Chen, Community Development Associate

 Jenny, a University of Pennsylvania graduate, came to Mt.
 Vernon Manor (MVM) in 2015 with a background in policy research and food justice.
 Her day-to-day work includes providing services to residents via MVM’s Neighborhood Advisory Committee, supporting the creation of a trauma-informed public safety strategy for Mantua, pursuing the rehabilitation of 29 units of formerly at-risk affordable housing, developing MVM’s communications/marketing messaging, and engaging in resource development activities that support assorted community initiatives.
-She also represents MVM on the West Philadelphia Promise Zone Housing Sub-Committee and The Collaborative Community Engagement Committee.
+She also represents MVM on the West Philadelphia Promise Zone Housing Committee, the West Philadelphia Promise Zone Public Safety Committee, and The Home Preservation Initiative Collaborative.
 A resident of Philadelphia’s Belmont neighborhood, she additionally serves on the Board of Asian Americans United and can usually be seen biking around town in a bright blue helmet!